stroiman/opam-speed/README.md

 The fact that I have tests to verify behaviour later on is a secondary BUT STILL important side effect.

-But the test tool serves an active role in me working with the code; and I did not find that the existing options supported this rolw very well.
+But the test tool serves an active role in me process of working with code; and I did not find that the existing options supported this role very well.

 > [!NOTE]
 > Looking at the origin of the git history, the initial commit is creating a